practicalli/clojure/docs/clojure-cli/clojure-style.md

 ???
 INFO "Tooling that uses the Clojure Style Guide"
     Emacs `clojure-mode` and Clojure LSP (via cljfmt) format code following the most common Clojure style guide rules, although cljfmt rules are quite strick so Practicalli disables many of them.

-    cljstyle default configuration follows the majority of styles and has the same defaults as cljfmt.
-Practicalli Clojure CLI Config tweaks a few rules to make code more readable and allow for repl design experiments.
+    cljstyle default configuration follows the majority of styles and has the same defaults as cljfmt. :fontawesome-solid-book-open: Practicalli Clojure CLI Config tweaks a few rules to make code more readable and allow for repl design experiments.

 ## cljstyle